10.4 Error Message Reference

 Resolution

-- Confirm the RTK antenna remained within 20 degrees of vertical throughout the scan.
+- Confirm the antenna stayed within 20 degrees of vertical throughout.
 Exceeding this invalidates the fix record even when the LED appeared green.

-- If all field conditions were correct and the error persists, process as pure SLAM and apply GCPs in post-processing as a recovery path.
+- If field conditions were correct and the error persists, process as pure SLAM and apply GCPs in post-processing as a recovery path.

 HBC file parse failed